valpackett/awesome-gtk/README.md

 # awesome-gtk

-This is a list of applications built with [GTK 3](https://en.wikipedia.org/wiki/GTK%2B).
+This is a list of native [GTK 3](https://en.wikipedia.org/wiki/GTK%2B) applications .

 ## Applications